 An effective, ‘at-home’ whiteboard solution needn’t be complex.
-The image above shows a simple set-up using a phone, held above a piece of paper (use books, boxes, or a stand to adjust the height of the phone).
+A simple set-up is all, using a phone, held above a piece of paper (use books, boxes, or a stand to adjust the height of the phone).
 A lamp ensures the paper is lit sufficiently to be seen on a screen.

 Taking the Classroom Online